Skip to contents

 Value

-In the algorithm slot, if algorithm_in_output = TRUE, users can find the output of pam.
+If algorithm_in_output = TRUE, the algorithm slot includes the output of pam.

 Details

-This method partitions data into the chosen number of cluster on the basis of the input dissimilarity matrix.
-It is more robust than k-means because it minimizes the sum of dissimilarity between cluster centres and points assigned to the cluster - whereas the k-means approach minimizes the sum of squared euclidean distances (thus k-means cannot be applied directly on the input dissimilarity matrix if the distances are not euclidean).
+This method partitions the data into the chosen number of clusters based on the input dissimilarity matrix.
+It is more robust than k-means because it minimizes the sum of dissimilarities between cluster centers (medoids) and points assigned to the cluster.
+In contrast, k-means minimizes the sum of squared Euclidean distances, which makes it unsuitable for dissimilarity matrices that are not based on Euclidean distances.

 References